rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

   cols(within: "body", 0, align: right, stroke: (right: 0.0em)),
   rows(within: "header", auto, fill: aqua.lighten(60%), hooks: strong), rows(within: "header", auto, inset: (x: 0.05em)),
-  cols(within: "body", 4, inset: (x: 0.04em)),
+  cols(within: "body", 1,4,2,6, inset: (x: 0.04em)),

-  cols(within: "body", 5, fill: green.lighten(30%)),
+  //cols(within: "body", 5, fill: green.lighten(30%)),
-  cols(within: "body", 7, fill: green.lighten(30%)),
+  //cols(within: "body", 7, fill: green.lighten(30%)),
-  cols(within: "body", 8, fill: green.lighten(30%)),
+  //cols(within: "body", 8, fill: green.lighten(30%)),
+  cells((span(2,-2),-4),(span(2,-2),-2),(span(2,-2),-1), fill:green.lighten(30%)),
-  cells((span(4, 30),-2), (-1,-2),fill: yellow),
+  cells((span(4, 30),-2), (-2,-2),fill: yellow.lighten(30%)),
-  cells((span(2,3),5),(span(-11,-2),5),(-13,(7,8)),((2,12,-3,-4,-5),8), fill: red.lighten(30%)),
+  cells((span(2,3),5),(span(-12,-3),5),(-14,(7,8)),((2,12,-4,-5,-6),8), fill: red.lighten(30%)),
-  cols(within: "body", 2, align: left, hooks: bar_pe),
+  //cols(within: "body", 2, align: left, hooks: bar_pe),
-  cols(within: "body", 4, align: left, hooks: bar_ne),
+  //cols(within: "body", 4, align: left, hooks: bar_ne),
-  cols(within: "body", 1, align: left, hooks: bar_te),
+  //cols(within: "body", -3, align: left, hooks: bar_he),
+  cells((span(2,-2),2), align: left, hooks: bar_pe),
+  cells((span(2,-2),-5), align: left, hooks: bar_ne),
+  cells((span(2,-2),-3), align: left, hooks: bar_he),
-  cols(within: "body", 0, align: left, hooks: bar_ue),
+  cells((span(2,-4),0), align: left, hooks: bar_ue),
-  cols(within: "body", -3, align: left, hooks: bar_he),
+  cells((span(2,-4),1), align: left, hooks: bar_te),
+  cells((span(-3,-2),0), align: center, fill: gradient.linear(gray,white)),

     // content
   table.header([Endurance Motor Load],[],[],[],[],[Heater Load],[],[],[],[Target Speed (rpm)],[],[Percentage (%)],[Duration (h)],[Number of cycles (n)],[Heater Status], [Heating Duration (h)],[Target temperature (°C)],[Water]),
   ..data,
 )
-]
+] <endurancemotorload>

+=== Limitations and Motivation for Further Acceleration

+The endurance profile described above integrates mechanical, thermal, and actuator loads into a unified framework that closely represents real‑world operating conditions.
+The resulting parameters used for testing are summarised in @averagemotorload and @endurancemotorload. @averagemotorload lists average motor loads obtained from field usage data, while @endurancemotorload presents the endurance motor loads and heater loads used during qualification @Vorwerk2025HALT.
+These datasets form the quantitative foundation for the endurance test and ensure that the laboratory campaign maintains a realistic balance between mechanical and thermal exposure.

+Despite this careful design, several limitations remain.
+Even with the 800‑hour acceleration, the test campaign is still extremely time‑consuming and resource‑demanding once the mandatory pauses, handling time, and supervision are considered.
+The mechanical and thermal loads, while statistically representative, are simplified models that do not fully capture transient variations, coupled vibrational effects, or the influence of nonlinear system responses.
+Furthermore, since the profile relies on a prescribed schedule rather than a continuously varying mission history, certain dynamic interactions between components may not be exercised to the same extent as in the field.
+These constraints underline the need for advanced methods that can achieve further acceleration without compromising representativeness.
+In particular, approaches based on vibration fatigue equivalence, mission synthesis, and Power Spectral Density (PSD) or Fatigue Damage Spectrum (FDS) methodologies offer the potential to replace long endurance runs with analytically and experimentally validated accelerated tests.
+Such approaches aim to condense thousands of operational hours into manageable test durations while preserving the cumulative damage and dynamic characteristics of real‑world operation.

-== Objective
+= Objective
-The main objective of this thesis is to establish a reliable and efficient methodology for reducing test time during validation of complex assemblies.
-In our case,  the endurance profile for the Thermomix#super[#sym.trademark.registered] TM7 takes around 800 hours of testing time.
+The main objective of this thesis is to establish a reliable and efficient methodology to reduce validation test time for complex assemblies while preserving equivalent severity.
+For Thermomix#super[#sym.trademark.registered] TM7, the current endurance profile lasts about 800 hours.

-By leveraging the Fatigue Damage Spectrum (FDS) as the link between measured time histories of different modes of the test subject and laboratory test specifications, the study aims to generate equivalent and accelerated Power Spectral Densities (PSDs) that reproduce real operational fatigue damage within a reduced test duration.
-The methodology will be applied to the main PCBA of Thermomix#super[#sym.trademark.registered] TM7 (further named as the backend) as a representative case study validated through experimental vibration testing and response spectrum criteria following the the works of Christian Lalanne on Specification Development @lalanne2010mechanicalvol and MIL-STD-810G @nagle2010test for test tailoring and test-time compression.
+The approach uses the Fatigue Damage Spectrum (FDS) as the equivalence metric between measured time histories and laboratory specifications to synthesise accelerated random vibration PSDs that deliver field‑equivalent cumulative fatigue damage in a shorter duration.
+The method is applied to the Thermomix#super[#sym.trademark.registered] TM7 main PCBA ("backend") and validated through experimental vibration testing and response‑spectrum checks (SRS/ERS) to preserve critical dynamic responses.
+The work follows Lalanne’s specification development framework @lalanne2010mechanicalvol and MIL‑STD‑810G guidance @nagle2010test on test tailoring and test‑time compression.
+Deliverables include an accelerated PSD specification for the backend and a documented procedure suitable for extension to the full device.

+== Scope of this Thesis

+This thesis develops and validates a methodology for accelerating vibration endurance tests for complex assemblies, specifically for household appliances such as the Thermomix#super[#sym.trademark.registered] TM7.
+To ensure depth and rigor within the available timeframe for this master's thesis, the method is implemented on a single representative subassembly, the main PCBA "backend".
+All steps of the methodology, including data processing, spectrum synthesis, and validation, are executed on this component to produce a complete, reproducible workflow that can later be applied to the full device.

+The endurance profile at Vorwerk couples mechanical (motor‑induced vibration) and thermal (heater) loads @Vorwerk2025HALT.
+In this work, the scope is limited to mechanical vibration.
+Thermal loads are discussed where relevant for context but are not modeled or accelerated.

 = Accelerated testing
 Accelerated testing aims to reduce test duration while preserving the same failure mechanisms as in service.
 Various methodologies exist, ranging from classical endurance approaches to modern vibration-based spectral methods.